 The Moonflower Palace of Dark Cloud 2 used to be one, until it engaged the heroes' own flying fortress, Paznos, and it was sent hurtling right towards Palm Brinks.
 Paznos' robot mode was barely able to ground it elsewhere.

 The Black Omen in Chrono Trigger floats in the air for thousands of years, such that when it appears, people comment on it regardless of the time period you visit.
-In fact, it's been around so long that people aren't even scared of it anymore, even though is a obsidian floating Magi Tech imposing thing that's even named the Black Omen.
+In fact, it's been around so long that people aren't even scared of it anymore, even though it is a obsidian floating Magi Tech imposing thing that's even named the Black Omen.

 Sky Dragon's Isle takes to the skies and transforms into Terra Tower, aka Dinopolis, in Chrono Cross.